aspect-build/rules_js/docs/js_image_layer.md

 js_image_layer supports transitioning to specific `platform` to allow building multi-platform container images.

-&gt; WARNING: Structure of the resulting layers are not subject to semver guarantees and may change without a notice.
+> WARNING: Structure of the resulting layers are not subject to semver guarantees and may change without a notice.
 However, it is guaranteed to work when provided together in the `app` and `node_modules` order

 **A partial example using rules_oci with transition to linux/amd64 platform.**